-To the accomplishment of the foregoing and related ends, the descriptions and annexed drawings set forth certain illustrative aspects and implementations of the disclosure.
+To the accomplishment of the foregoing and related ends, illustrative aspects and implementations of the disclosure.
 These are indicative of but a few of the various ways in which one or more aspects of the disclosure may be employed.
 The other aspects, advantages, and novel features of the disclosure will become apparent from the detailed description included herein when considered in conjunction with the annexed drawings.